Skip to content

 1 / 1

-3 - The company reports 3 fatalities from two separate incidents in the year 2021.
+3 - The company reports three fatalities in the year 2023.

 • Smallholders and suppliers Smallholders and suppliers